The ISO 27001 Planning Phase Key Steps

 The third step in the Planning Phase of the ISO 27001 implementation process is to analyse and evaluate the identified risks.

-This step involves assessing each risk's potential impact and likelihood, comparing the results against predefined risk criteria, and prioritising the risks for treatment.
+This step involves assessing the potential impact and likelihood of each risk, comparing the results against predefined risk criteria, and prioritising the risks for treatment.

 Proper analysis and evaluation are essential for making informed decisions about risk management and ensuring that the organisation focuses on the most critical threats.

-The fact is, I bet you did it as a natural part of the step before as you catalogued the risks.
-However, make sure this is a consultative task with key stakeholders, like your ISG Steering Group, rather than something someone does locked in a room on their own.
+The fact is, I bet you did it as a natural part of the step before, as you catalogued the risks.
+However, ensure this is a consultative task involving key stakeholders, such as your ISG Steering Group, rather than something done in isolation.

 Risk Analysis & Scoring

-Create a Risk Map (Optional): Create a risk map to visually represent the prioritisation of risks.
+- Create a Risk Map (Optional)– Create a risk map to represent the prioritisation of risks visually.
 It can be a helpful tool for communicating risk levels to stakeholders and for strategic planning.

 Update The Risk Register